Filtering Well Water in Cold Weather

 - Avoid piling leaves around your well when cleaning up the yard.
 Otherwise, you risk contamination of the well supply.
 Organic material provides a food source for bacteria.

-- Remove growth of weeds and grasses and root systems of any trees or shrubs within 10 feet of the well.
+- Remove the growth of weeds and grasses and root systems of any trees or shrubs within 10 feet of the well.

 - Check that livestock operations are not encroaching on the established safety perimeter – usually within 50 feet of your well.
 Animals are of particular concern because of the possibility of manure contaminating groundwater supplies.